 - Select the badge image you would like to use.

 Finally!
 You can setup your logging badges.
-Logging badges will be awarded to your patrons/customers throughout the program.
+Logging badges will be awarded to your patrons throughout the challenge.
 Follow the steps below to create logging badges:

-- Return to the Badges page of your program setup and scroll to Logging Badges.
+- Return to the Badges page of your challenge setup and scroll to Logging Badges.

 - Select Create a Badge.